elisehammarstrom/tech-bootcamp-ws/README.md

 ## 4. Show favorites

-Lastly, we want to be able to show our own favouries!
+Lastly, we want to be able to show our own favouries on a new page!

 ### 4.1 Add new route

-Firstly, we want to create a new page where we display our favorites.

-- Ny route? /my-favorites
-- Link to route from home page. `<a>` link.
-- Title "My favorites"
+To create a new page with Next.js, we need to create another `page.tsx` file.
+You might remember that in Next.js, the file `app/page.tsx` is what is shown when you enter the `localhost:3000`.
+It is due to that the route depends on where in the folder structure is placed, so that a `page.tsx` placed under `app/foo/boo/page.tsx` would correspond to the page `localhost:3000/foo/boo` This is just like the API endpoint depends on where the `route.ts` is located.

+**Task**: Create a new page `localhost:3000/favorites` that displays a title "My Favorites".

 ### 4.2 Fetch and show your favorites

-- Hämta alla favoriter med getFavourites, och visa upp dem i ditt MovieGrid
-- Utöka movieGrid item med information om hur många favoritmarkeringar de har.
+But for it to be a favorites page, we need to add favorites, right?

+**Task**: Fetch all your favorites, and show them in your MovieCards.

 ### 4.3 (Enhancements)

+**a) Link to pages**

+- For easy access to your favorites page, link to it from your home page.
+Hint: the [anchor HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), `<a>` tag, is used for linking to other pages.

+**b) Loading state**

-- Loading symbol
+- Add a loading symbol when the movies are loading

 ### 4.4 Celebration!

 Now you have completed the "main" part of this workshop - congratulations!
-Either go back and do the extension, or challenge yourself with improving the responsiveness or A11y which you can read about in the steps below!
+Either go back and do the enhancements, or challenge yourself with improving the responsiveness or A11y which you can read about in the steps below!

 ### 5. Responsivenes